La profezia dell'armadillo: Plot

 Zero is a 27-year-old aspiring cartoonist living in Rebibbia, a neighborhood on the outskirts of Rome.
 He spends his days in the company of his mother and his childhood friend Secco, as well as conversing with his own critical conscience in the form of an anthropomorphic armadillo.
 To support himself, Zero works surveying passengers at an airport and tutoring a wealthy middle-schooler.
 One night, he is devastated to learn by email that Camille, a childhood crush from Toulouse to whom he never confessed his love, has died as a result of anorexia.
 After telling the news to his mother and Secco, Zero has recurrent flashbacks of their time together.

 Years earlier, as children, Zero meets Camille at a party.
 Though their first encounter is brief, they meet again while traveling by bus to an exhibit about Japanese culture and soon become close.
 Camille is introduced to Secco and Greta, the latter another friend of theirs at the time who is now estranged.
 They bond through shared experiences, such as spending time together and camping, and at one point, the four vow to always live in the present.
 Camille returns to Toulouse after turning 15.
 When she returns to Rome to visit Zero, she confesses to missing her former life.
-Just as Zero tries to console and become intimate with her, the Armadillo appears, offering his guidance.
+Just as Zero tries to console her, the Armadillo appears, offering his guidance.
 Zero rejects the Armadillo, leaving him in the corridor, next to a sinister mental entity that personifies Camille's declining mental health.

 In the present, Zero and Secco attempt to learn about Greta's whereabouts.
 They eventually locate her, but after more than ten years, Greta is virtually unrecognizable, having become a wealthy, superficial woman and married a lawyer.
 Greta reveals that she and Camille also became estranged and shows little interest in attending Camille's funeral.